 There is an attendant waiting to change the pestemals and the towels of the customer.
 After that the customer goes to the rest room.
 Here, customers sip delicious drinks that are served to them while resting on the sofa.

 Turkish hammam is the home of physical and spiritual purification.
 There are two types of Turkish baths.
 These are Turkish baths that are working with artificially heated water and the spas that are working with natural hot water.
 The healing hot spring water contains sulfur and salt.
 That's why thermal spas are used in the treatment of rheumatic diseases, skin diseases and nervous breakdown.
 However, the use of continuous hot water and the ambient temperature of 35-45 centigrade degrees create an environment of high humidity.

 This ambience raises the body temperature and activates all the organs.
 This change is very beneficial to the human body.

-To go to the hammam can be risky for the cardiac patients and the people with blood pressure problems.
+Going to the hammam can be risky for cardiac patients and people with blood pressure problems.
 These people should consult a doctor before going to the hammam.